danielquinn/django-markers/README.md

 Additionally, `numpy` is required to handle the hue-shifting.
 Both will install automatically if you follow the installation instructions above.

+In addition to these Python dependencies, Django 1.6+ is required if you intend to make use of the on-the-fly generation via calling a specifric URL.

 ## Licensing